Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

 \section{The parton model with quark and hadron masses}

 We now turn to a discussion of the parton model, including the effects of quark and hadron mass.
 Such mass effects can be rigorously included in the QCD-improved parton model, as shown in a general factorization proof with quark masses by Collins \cite{Collins:1998rz}.
+This work extended the factorization proof to the case of massive partons and demonstrated that all contributions proportional to the parton mass can be fully factorized.
 The underlying scheme is also known in the literature as the Aivazis-Collins-Olness-Tung (ACOT) scheme \cite{Aivazis:1993kh,Aivazis:1993pi,Aivazis:1990pe}, which is an example of what is called a General Mass Variable Flavor Number Scheme (GM-VFNS) in the modern literature~\cite{Aivazis:1993pi,Olness:1997yc,Thorne:2000zd,Kniehl:2005mk,Alekhin:2020edf,Alekhin:2009ni}.
 In the following subsections we summarize DIS structure functions in the ACOT scheme, including quark and hadron (nuclear) mass effects, and compare and contrast these expressions to the structure functions in the OPE.
 As discussed in the introduction (Sec.~\ref{sec:intro}), we consider the theoretical status of both approaches, the OPE and the collinear-factorization-based QCD-improved parton model, on equal footing.